adhisimon/hostname-natural-order/README.md

 This library assume and has been tested if strings to compare is a valid hostname or IP address.
 We don't check if it's not.
 Unknown result will happens if you don't validate the input.
 See [unit test](./test/) files.

+It required node.js version > 16.x because we use [ip-toolkit](https://www.npmjs.com/package/ip-toolkit)
+who has requirement of node.js > 16.x.
+If you need to run it on older version of node.js, please raise an issue so I can know demand for that exists.

 ## Changelog
 See [CHANGELOG.md](./CHANGELOG.md) file.